yellowww/GDImageLoader/README.md

 This program optimizes the amount of objects used, as well as the quality of the image through raster vectorization.
 <br>
 It will try to turn groups of pixels into primitive objects, such as triangles, circles, and squares.
-This will ultimatly lead to a much lower object count, while still maintaining quality.
+This will ultimatly lead to a much lower object count, while still maintaining a higher quality.

 <table>
     <tr width="500">